nicolas-ceruti/News-Web-App/README.md

 2. Install frontend dependencies using `npm install` in the root directory.
 3. Navigate to the `frontend` directory and start the frontend server using `npm start`.
 4. For the backend, obtain the backend files from the provided Google Drive link and set up the Node.js server.
-5. Ensure MySQL Workbench is installed and configured for database management.
+5. Ensure MongoDB is installed and configured for database management.

 ## Contributing